Chart Color Schemes

 Rosewood has seen below average employment performance when compared to national benchmarks

-Over the year ending June 2025, Rosewood's employment increased by 0.2%, while labour force grew by 0.2%, with unemployment unchanged.
-In contrast, Greater Brisbane saw employment growth of 4.4% and a 0.4 percentage point drop in unemployment.
-Statewide in Queensland to Sep-25, employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rosewood's industry mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years.
+Over June 2024 to June 2025, employment increased by 0.2% while labour force grew by 0.2%, with unemployment unchanged.
+In contrast, Greater Brisbane saw employment grow by 4.4% and labour force by 4.0%.
+Statewide in Queensland, as of Nov-25, employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
+Jobs and Skills Australia's forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, varying by industry sector.
+Applying these projections to Rosewood's mix suggests local employment could increase by 5.9% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes without considering local population projections.

 Frequently Asked Questions - Employment